City Baking Guide

 At roughly 3,209 feet, Missoula often needs light-to-moderate adjustments rather than extreme mountain changes.

-Dry indoor air during colder months can pull moisture from doughs and batters, especially in cookies and quick breads.
+Dry indoor air during colder months can pull moisture from doughs and batters, especially in cookies, brownies, and quick breads.

 Common Missoula Baking Mistakes